killsking/CPGDN/README.md

 It should be pointed out that the Outdoor clean images from REISDE contain haze, which may result in the trained model being unable to remove haze completely in real haze images.

 We will upload a dataset, which is used to fine-tune the proposed model for real haze images.
+The dataset can be found:https://drive.google.com/file/d/1aZEGgj-yTem1PLlzFKu2UvNZ5Kwl9Ft4/view?usp=drive_link.